stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 It is well known that over the long run, only very few investors manage to outperform the market.

-However by understanding what stocks are driving your gains and losses (who are your good and bad players / friends), you can become the next Warren Buffett and learn how to beat the market!
+However by understanding what stocks are driving your gains and losses (who are your good and bad players / friends), you can become the next Warren Buffett, fine tune your investing strategy, and learn how to beat the market!

 ## **Performance Attribution**

-Stocker Performance Attribution allows you to understand what are your skills: what you are good at and in which stocks you should invest.
+Stocker Performance Attribution allows you to understand what are your skills: what you are good at and what are the stocks you should invest in.

+This will explain your performance and give you the best stocks and category of stocks for you to maximize your profits.
+The better you are at making money with a certain company, the more money and passive income you will generate by focusing on this company.

 ### **1) Selection Skill**

 You could be doing great at picking technology stocks that outperform the S&P technology industry, and doing not so well at picking health stocks that outperform the S&P health industry.

-Are you great at selecting the stocks that will outperform its respective industry segment?
+Are you great at selecting the stocks that will outperform its respective industry industry segment?
+Are other investors better than you at picking Healthcare stocks?
+Who is the best suited to advise you?

 ### **2) Allocation Skill**

 You could be doing great at forecasting what would happen to the technology industry, increasing your positions when you expect the sector to be doing well, and decreasing them when you expect it to underperform.

 Are you great at allocating your investments across industries?
+Are you great at timing which industry will go up and when?

+If not, do you have friends or an investor network where some individuals are better at understanding economic cycles better?
+Maybe they should be the ones allocating weights for you instead?

 ### **3) Interaction Skill**

-For example, if you had superior selection skills and overweighted that particular industry, the interaction effect would be positive!
-If you had superior selection, but underweighted that industry, the interaction effect would be negative.
+For example, if you had superior selection skills (you are great at picking stocks in the industry) and overweighted that particular industry (you knew this industry would go up), the interaction effect would be positive!

+If you had superior selection, but underweighted that industry (you thought this industry would go down) , the interaction effect would be negative.

 In this case, you did not take advantage of the superior selection by allocating more assets to that industry.

+To reach financial freedom, and make as much money as you can, you must understand how good you are at picking stocks in each industry, and how good you are at forecasting which industry will be going up.

+Do you know your strengths?
+Do you know who to ask for help on things you're not so good at?
 Don't worry, we are here to help you!

-Do you understand your strengths?

-Sounds obvious?
-How would you quantify your skills?
-Can you put numbers on each category?

 ## **The Math behind**

-In HelloStocker App, your AI Financial Advisor will segment your portfolio with respect to many metrics: stock fundamentals such as value, growth, P/E ratio, and other financial metrics such as Short Ratio, as well as Popularity and Social metrics.
+In HelloStocker App, your AI Financial Advisor can segment your portfolio with respect to many metrics: stock fundamentals such as value, growth, P/E ratio, and other financial metrics such as Short Ratio, as well as Popularity and Social metrics.

 Again, for simplicity, let's assume the segmentation is done by industry.
 Our benchmark here is the S&P: the index that replicate the US market.